 Arsenic is a semi-metallic element.
-Although it is rare to find pure arsenic in nature, inorganic arsenic compounds are found in complex minerals containing copper, lead, iron, nickel, cobalt, and other metals.
+Although it is rare to find pure arsenic in nature, inorganic arsenic compounds are found in complex minerals containing copper, lead, iron, nickel, cobalt, and other elements.
 Most arsenic compounds are white powders with no odour.
 Of all commercially traded arsenic compounds, arsenic trioxide is the most important.
-There are numerous other synonyms and product names for arsenic; see HSDB or IARC Monograph for more information.[4,5]
+There are numerous other synonyms and product names for arsenic; see the Hazardous Substances Data Bank (HSDB) for more information.[4,5]

-In both IARC Monograph Volumes 23 and 84, arsenic and its compounds were classified as Group 1, carcinogenic to humans.
-A recent IARC review of Class 1 carcinogens reaffirmed this classification.
-The evaluation applies to the whole group, not necessarily to each individual compound.
-Occupational epidemiology studies have established a strong association with inhalation exposure and the development of lung cancer, particularly in the smelting and mining industries.
-Long-term exposure to arsenic through ingestion (i.e. medicinal, drinking water) can cause skin cancer.
-Other cancer sites associated with arsenic exposure include the digestive tract, liver, bladder, kidney, prostate and lymphatic and hematopoietic systems.[2,32]
+In both Monograph Volumes 23 and 84 of the International Agency for Research on Cancer (IARC), arsenic and its compounds were classified as Group 1, carcinogenic to humans.
+IARC's Volume 100 review of Group 1 carcinogens in 2012 reaffirmed this classification.
+The evaluation applies to the whole group of arsenic compounds, not necessarily to each individual compound.
+Epidemiologic studies in occupational settings established a strong association between inhalation exposure to arsenic and lung cancer, particularly in smelting and mining industries.
+Long-term exposure to arsenic through ingestion (i.e. medicinally, via drinking water) can cause skin cancer.
+Other cancer sites associated with arsenic exposure include the digestive tract, liver, bladder, kidney, prostate, and lymphatic and haematopoietic systems.[2,6]

-Discolouration and thickening of the skin on hands and feet are characteristic of chronic arsenic ingestion, often preceding malignancy.
-Neurological changes including peripheral neuropathies are also reported from low dose, chronic exposure.
-Because of its effectiveness as a poison, data on acute exposure resulting in death is well established and includes respiratory, kidney and cardiovascular damage, and haematological changes.
+Chronic ingestion of arsenic is characterized by discoloured and thickened skin on hands and feet, which often precedes malignancy.
+Neurological changes including peripheral neuropathies are also reported from low dose, chronic exposure to arsenic.
+Because of its effectiveness as a poison, there is well established data on acute exposure to arsenic resulting in death; this includes respiratory, kidney, and cardiovascular damage, as well as haematological changes.

-Although the major use for arsenic has been for chromated copper arsenate (CCA) in the wood preservation industry, use patterns have changed in recent years.
+The major use for arsenic has been for chromated copper arsenate (CCA) in the wood preservation industry.
+In recent years, however, use patterns have changed.

-In December 2003, a voluntary agreement was made in the United States and Canada to stop using CCA in wood with residential applications including play structures, decks, fencing and boardwalks.
+In December 2003, a voluntary agreement was made in the United States and Canada to stop using CCA in wood for residential applications, including play structures, decks, fencing, and boardwalks.
 Prior to 2004, 90% of arsenic consumption in the US was for pressure treated wood; the figure reported for 2007 was 50%.
-Marine timbers, plywood flooring and roofing, utility poles and glue-laminated beams can still be treated with CCA.
+Marine timbers, plywood flooring and roofing, utility poles, and glue-laminated beams can still be treated with CCA.

 There are several other current uses of arsenic.
-One use occurs in the metallurgical industry, for hardening copper and lead-antimony alloys; applications include ammunitions, solders, battery posts, bearings and lead shot.
-A second occurs in glassmaking, where arsenic is used as a bubble dispersant or colouring agent.
-Finally, in the semi-conductor industry, high-purity arsenic is used in several semiconductor applications, such as; solar cells, light emitting diodes, lasers, and integrated circuits.
+In the metallurgical industry, arsenic is used to harden copper and lead-antimony alloys; applications include ammunitions, solders, battery posts, bearings, and lead shot.
+In glassmaking, arsenic is used to disperse bubbles or for colour.
+In the semiconductor industry, high-purity arsenic is used in applications such as solar cells, light emitting diodes, lasers, and integrated circuits.

-Historically, arsenic has been included in agricultural chemicals, either directly of after conversion to arsenic acid, and was widely used as a pesticide and fertilizer.
-This is generally not allowed any longer, though arsenicals may be used in emergency situations (e.g. pine beetle infestation).
-Until the 1970s, arsenic was used in the treatment of leukemia, psoriasis, and asthma.
-In the 1990s, there was renewed interest in the use of arsenic for treatment of a specific type of leukemia.
+Historically, arsenic has been included in agricultural chemicals, either directly or after conversion to arsenic acid, and was widely used as a pesticide and fertilizer.
+This is generally no longer permitted, though arsenicals may be used in emergency situations (e.g. pine beetle infestation).
+Until the 1970s, arsenic was used to treat leukemia, psoriasis, and asthma.
+In the 1990s, there was renewed interest in using arsenic to treat a specific type of leukemia.